Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * Python was validated using [Flake8](https://flake8.pycqa.org/en/latest/).
 * Responsive design was tested using a variety of devices, as listed above in [Full devices and browsers](#full-devices-and-browsers), as well as being tested with [Google Chrome's Lighthouse](https://developers.google.com/web/tools/lighthouse), [Am I Responsive Design](http://ami.responsivedesign.is/#), and [Responsinator](http://www.responsinator.com/).
 * Accessibility was checked via [WebAim's W.A.V.E](https://wave.webaim.org/), [WebAIM's Contrast Checker](https://webaim.org/resources/contrastchecker/), and [Google Chrome's Lighthouse](https://developers.google.com/web/tools/lighthouse).
-* [Toptal Color Blind Filter](https://www.toptal.com/designers/colorfilter/) was used to check that the site was suitable for color blind users, as well as manually testing it with my color blind partner.
+* [Toptal Color-Blind Filter](https://www.toptal.com/designers/colorfilter/) was used to check that the site was suitable for color-blind users, as well as manually testing it with my color-blind partner.
 * Unit Testing was done using [Django’s testing tools](https://docs.djangoproject.com/en/3.2/topics/testing/) and [Travis CI](https://www.travis-ci.com/)'s continuous integration testing functionality.

 1. W3C HTML Markup Validator